How to support liver enzyme balance naturally

 There is no specific processing to change this rate.

-Its increase is often linked to progressive disease or a specific factor related to lifestyle.
+Its increase is often linked to progressive imbalance or a specific factor related to lifestyle.

 If this anomaly is related to your lifestyle, measures must be put in place quickly.